Northeast Region, Brazil: Agriculture

 In soy, Brazil produced close to 120 million tons in 2019, being the largest world producer.
 In 2019, the Northeast produced close to 10.7 million tons, or 9% of the Brazilian total.
 The largest producers in the Northeast were Bahia (5.3 million tons), Maranhão (3 million tons) and Piauí (2.4 million tons).
 In the production of maize, in 2018 Brazil was the 3rd largest producer in the world, with 82 million tons.
 The Northeast produced about 8.4% of the country's total.
 Bahia was the largest producer in the Northeast, with 2.2 million tons.
 Piauí was the 2nd largest producer in the Northeast, with 1.5 million tons, and Maranhão was the 3rd largest, with 1.3 million tons.

 In 2018, the South Region was the main producer of beans with 26.4% of the total, followed by the Midwest (25.4%), Southeast Region (25.1%), Northeast (20.6%) and North (2.5%).
 The largest producers in the Northeast were Ceará, Bahia, Piauí and Pernambuco.
 In cassava production, Brazil produced a total of 17.6 million tons in 2018.
 Maranhão was the 7th largest producer in the country, with 681 thousand tons.
 Ceará was 9th, with 622 thousand tons.
 Bahia was 10th with 610 thousand tons.
 In total, the northeast produced 3,5 million tons.

-About orange, Bahia was the 4th largest producer in Brazil in 2018, with a total of 604 thousand tons.
+Regarding oranges, Bahia was the 4th largest producer in Brazil in 2018, with a total of 604 thousand tons.
 Sergipe was 6th, with 354 thousand tons.
 Alagoas was 7th with 166 thousand tons.

 Bahia is the second largest fruit producer in the country, with more than 3.3 million tons a year, behind São Paulo.
 The north of Bahia is one of the main fruit suppliers in the country.
 The State is one of the main national producers of ten types of fruit.
 In 2017, Bahia led the production of cajarana, coconut, count fruit or pinecone, soursop, umbu, jackfruit, licuri, mango and passion fruit, and is in second place in cocoa almond, atemoia, cupuaçu, lime and lemon, and third in banana, carambola, guava, papaya, watermelon, melon, cherry, pomegranate and table grapes.
 In all, 34 products from Bahia's fruit culture have an important participation in the national economy.
 Rio Grande do Norte is the largest producer of melon in the country.
 In 2017 it produced 354 thousand tons, distributed between the cities of Mossoró, Tibau and Apodi.
 The Northeast region accounted for 95.8% of the country's production in 2007.
 In addition to Rio Grande do Norte, which in 2005 produced 45.4% of the country's total, the other 3 largest in the country were Ceará, Bahia and Pernambuco.